Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 \subsubsection{Fuzzy out-closeness centrality}

-Following the same reasoning, we can define the fuzzy in-closeness centrality index of the node $v_i$ as follows:
+Following the same reasoning, we can define the fuzzy out-closeness centrality index of the node $v_i$ as follows:

-where $\widetilde{Z}_{v_i, s}$ is the average (fuzzy number) of the best paths from nodes $j$ to $j$ in decreasing order.
+where $\widetilde{Z}_{v_i, s}$ is the average (fuzzy number) of the best paths from nodes $j$ to $i$ in decreasing order.
 Thus,

-is computed by applying the FOWA operator to fuzzy numbers representing the edges from the generic nodes $j$ and the node $i$, which we consider centrality.
+is computed by applying the FTOWA operator to fuzzy numbers representing the edges from the generic nodes $j$ and the node $i$, for which we are computing the index.

 As before, the vector of weights can be of different types.
 From now on, we will compute the average fuzzy number $\widetilde{M}_{v_i, s}$ or $\widetilde{Z}_{v_i, s}$ using $w=\{1/n, ..., 1/n\}$.
-However, we stress that to select the best paths $P_{i \rightarrow j}$ or $P_{j \rightarrow i}$ will always consider $w=\{0,...,1\}$.
-Naturally, we could also consider different combinations of the weights according to the different meanings we aim to give to our application.
-In other words, we apply the FOWA operator twice when computing betweenness centrality indexes.

-As for the fuzzy in-closeness centrality index, also in this case we can consider an alternative measure of the fuzzy out-closeness centrality index as follows:

-In this case, we get an index more similar to the classical non-fuzzy in-closeness centrality index.
+However, we stress that to select the best paths $P_{i \rightarrow j}$ or $P_{j \rightarrow i}$, we will always consider $w=\{0,...,1\}$.
+Naturally, we could also consider different combinations of the weights according to the different purposes.
+As for the fuzzy in-closeness centrality index, also in this case we can consider an alternative measure of the fuzzy out-closeness centrality index as $\widetilde{C^{(2)}}^{out}_{v_i, s} =\frac{1}{\widetilde{Z}_{v_i, s}}$.
+This is more similar to the classical non-fuzzy in-closeness centrality index.
 The interpretation is contrary to \ref{closenessfuzzyout}; the lower the index, the higher the fuzzy in-closeness centrality index.
 Therefore, in the following, we focus on Equation \ref{closenessfuzzyout} because the interpretation is quite immediate; indeed, the higher the index in Equation \ref{closenessfuzzyout}, the higher the strength of the fuzzy outcoming edges of a node (given the number of steps to consider the best path), the higher the fuzzy out-closeness centrality of that node.